-Generally, courts look at the substance of the relationship with reference to factors which are indicative of the relationship.
-These factors include (1) the degree to which the employer/principal controls the activities of the worker/independent contractor; (2) whether the employee/independent contractor owns the equipment; (3) the degree of ownership of equipment by the employee/independent contractor; (4) whether the employee/independent contractor operates under a chance for profit or under a risk of loss; (5) whether the employee/contractor has an office on the business premises of the employer and forms an integral part of the day-to-day business operations.
+Generally, courts look at the substance of the relationship with reference to factors that are indicative of the relationship.
+These factors include (1) the degree to which the employer/principal controls the activities of the worker/independent contractor; (2) whether the employee/independent contractor owns the equipment; (3) the degree of ownership of equipment by the employee/independent contractor; (4) whether the employee/independent contractor operates under a chance for profit or under risk of loss; (5) whether the employee/contractor has an office on the business premises of the employer and forms an integral part of the day-to-day business operations.

 Why does it matter?

 The Employment Standards Act (“ESA”) provides certain protections and minimum entitlements for employees in Ontario such as: minimum wages, entitlements to overtime pay, vacation time, leaves of absence, termination pay and severance.
 In order to qualify for these protections, however, one must be an “employee” under the law.
-Independent contractors are exempt from the ESA because, in theory, independent contractors are less reliant on a single employer and therefore do not need the same kind of protections.
+Independent contractors are exempt from the ESA because, in theory, independent contractors are less reliant on a single employer and therefore do not need the same kind of protection.
 Independent contractors are in business for themselves—they can hire and fire their own employees, pick their own jobs and control the amount of work they have.
 The employer-employee relationship, however, is typically marked by a power imbalance.
 Usually, employees rely on a single employer for their livelihood.
 Employers are generally more sophisticated when it comes to legal matters—they have more resources at their disposal to seek competent legal advice and they usually do not rely on any single employee to a significant extent.
-If your employment relationship is marked by such a power imbalance, it will by more advisable to be classified as an employee to have access to the protections under the ESA.
+If your employment relationship is marked by such a power imbalance, it will be more advisable to be classified as an employee to have access to the protections under the ESA.

 Moreover, employees, inappropriately characterized as “independent contractors,” may be entitled to reasonable notice or pay in lieu thereof at common law in the event of termination.
 The difference in compensation can be substantial and is worth exploring.
 In fact, because of the potential implications of mischaracterizing one’s status, the law has even carved out an intermediate category known as a “dependent contractor” in an effort to protect the rights of individuals who fall somewhere in between the two categories but who have a level of economic dependence.

-In other circumstances, it may be more favourable to be regarded an independent contractor, for example due to taxation reasons.
+In other circumstances, it may be more favourable to be regarded as an independent contractor, for example, due to taxation reasons.
 Prior to going down this route, however, it is necessary to talk to a lawyer to avoid potential liability down the road.
 Ultimately, the law cares for the true essence of the relationship and not how you choose to characterize yourself.

 I have been terminated for “just cause,” what does this mean and what can I do about it?